DESTINATIONS - TRAVEL DESTINATIONS

 The limestone water source doses the water with chemicals that drop out of solution and help form ‘tufa’ waterfall barriers across the gorges.
 Also, the limestone birthstone gives the waters a grey-green tint that contrasts perfectly with the red, ironstone-coated sandstone of the gorge walls and plateaus and the deep green of the forest canopy.

 On our most recent visit, we approached from the Savannah Way, turning south after travelling through Hell’s Gate.
-This roadhouse doesn’t have supplies, but offers unleaded and diesel in exchange for cash and has shaded campsites and good camping facilities.
-Because we were able to fuel at Hell’s Gate
+This roadhouse offers delicious meals, homemade cakes and real coffee.
+It’s also fully icensed.

 In the early 1950s, while Albert was absent, a fire swept through the grove destroying everything including his dwelling and a trunk containing his research papers.
 He died a few years later: a broken man, according to local legend.